kokkos/kokkos-core-wiki/Random-Number-Generators.md

 <sup>2</sup> Vigna, Sebastiano (2014). "_An experimental exploration of Marsaglia's xorshift generators, scrambled_“ ( http://arxiv.org/abs/1402.6246)
 ***

-## Application of Random Number Generators
+## Implementation of Random Number Generators for Applications

 The Process, the Steps, are next.